What is the HCV Homeownership Program?

 What does it mean to be mortgage-ready?*

 Families must provide third-party, written documentation that they meet all CMHA Program requirements before they begin a home search under the HCV Homeownership Program.
-Use the HCV Homeownership Program Interest Form to determine if you are ready to meet with CMHA staff about entering the program.
+Review the HCV Homeownership Program checklist below to determine if you are ready to meet with CMHA staff about entering the program.

 The HCV Homeownership Readiness Checklist

-- Completion of HUD-certified Homebuyer Education and Financial Literacy courses within the last 12 months;
+- Completion of HUD-certified Homebuyer Education and Financial Literacy courses within the current 12 months;

-- Continuous, full-time employment (at least 30 hours a week) for the previous 12 months, with an annual income of $18,000 or more;
+- Continuous, full-time employment (at least 30 hours a week) for the previous 12 months, with an annual income of $18,600 or more

-- A credit score of 640 or higher (visit www.annualcreditreport.com or a HUD certified Housing Counseling Agency Financial Advisor);
+- A credit score of 660 or higher (visit www.annualcreditreport.com or a HUD certified Financial Advisor);

-- Currently on month-to-month status or within the last two months of a rental contract with your current landlord (family must be in full compliance with their lease and continue to meet the family obligation requirements of the Housing Choice Voucher Program); and
+- Currently on month-to-month status or within the last two months of a rental contract with your current landlord, family must be:

 Meet all of the following FHA first-time homebuyer qualifications: